brocaar/chirpstack-docs/docs/project/guides/connect-device.md

 For OTAA devices, confirm that when the device tries to OTAA activate, you see a _JoinRequest_ message followed by a _JoinAccept_ message.

-If you do not see a _JoinAccept_ and _JoinAccept_, make sure that the device sends an OTAA request and that your gateway is correctly configured.
+If you do not see a _JoinRequest_ and _JoinAccept_, make sure that the device sends an OTAA request and that your gateway is correctly configured.
 Refer to the [Connecting a gateway](connect-gateway.md) for validating and troubleshooting instructions.